DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

-As demonstrated by the minutes of the 15M activists mentioned earlier, archiving the cultural memory of protests entails making a series of decisions regarding what materials should be preserved and how the information should be organized, and made accessible.
+As demonstrated by the minutes of the 15M activists mentioned earlier, archiving the cultural memory of protests entails making a series of decisions regarding what materials should be preserved and how the information should be organized and made accessible.
 These decisions constitute what we can call the *politics of archiving*.
 In this decision-making process, designing the *archive media ecology* and determining the role of the digital in transforming the cultural